lgonzalezrouco/pti/docker.md

 Windows and OSX installation procedures can be found [here](https://docs.docker.com/install/).

+We will create a local directory to be shared between the host and the container (a bind volume):

+	mkdir $HOME/pti

-Once Docker is installed you can launch a clean Ubuntu container this way:
+Launch a clean Ubuntu container this way:

-    docker run -it --name pti -v $HOME/WORKING_DIR:/my_volume -p 8080:8080 -p 8443:8443 ubuntu bash
+	docker run -it --name pti -v $HOME/pti:/pti -p 8080:8080 -p 8443:8443 ubuntu bash

-*NOTE 1: This example defines a Docker volume for the local directory $HOME/WORKING_DIR, mapped into the container directory /my_volume.
+The command defines a Docker volume for the local directory $HOME/pti, mapped into the container directory /pti.
 This way the files within that local directory will be accessible from the container.
-On the one hand, during development it's useful to have the source code outside the container, this way you can edit it directly.
-On the other hand, a Docker volume may be necessary if the application keeps persistent data (data within the container gets lost when the conainer is removed).*
+During development it's useful to have the source code outside the container, this way you can edit it directly with your local tools.
+If you're working on one of the lab assignments, run the container and enter the /pti directory (create it if necessary) from the beginning, performing all the steps from there.

+*NOTE 1: A Docker volume may be necessary if the application keeps persistent data (data within the container gets lost when the conainer is removed).*

-*NOTE 2: This example maps the ports 8080 and 8443 of the container to the same ports on the host machine.*
+*NOTE 2: This example also maps the ports 8080 and 8443 of the container to the same ports on the host machine.*

 Within the container you will do some things in a different way: